Pontiac GTO History

 1961-1963 Pontiac Tempest

-GTO history starts with the Pontiac Tempest, first appearing in 1961 as an entry-level compact car.
+Pontiac GTO history starts with the 1961 Pontiac Tempest.
 A unique drivetrain arrangement had the front-mounted motor coupled to a rear-mounted transaxle through a torque shaft, eliminating the floor hump and giving the car a near-perfect front/rear weight distribution.
 Equally unique was the engine, a 195ci straight-four cylinder derived from the right cylinder-bank of Pontiac's 389ci V8.
 The optional LeMans package debuted in mid 1961, and by 1963, a 326ci V8 was available - and very popular.

-Pontiac, looking to compete with Chevy Chevelle, Olds 4-4-2, Dodge Polara 500, and Plymouth Sport Fury, needed to make the new LeMans more appealing.
-Executives quickly realized that their 389 motor, found in full-sized Catalinas and Bonnevilles, would easily fit under the hood.
+Looking to compete with Chevy Chevelle, Olds 4-4-2, Dodge Polara 500, and Plymouth Sport Fury, Pontiac needed to make the new LeMans more appealing.
+Executives quickly realized that their 389 motor, already in use in full-sized Catalina and Bonneville models, would easily fit under the hood.

 GM Corporate Loophole